What Exactly Does “Custom Cabinets” Mean?

 So you’ve been shopping around for kitchen cabinetry and you notice that just about every place that you’ve looked at is advertising that they do custom kitchens.
 On the surface, that sounds really good, but what exactly do they mean when they say “custom” – and do all of these providers mean the same thing when they say custom?

-In the world of kitchen cabinetry, there are three basic categories: stock, semi-custom and custom.
+In the world of kitchen cabinets Mississauga, there are three basic categories: stock, semi-custom and custom.
 The difference between these choices can be compared to the differences in getting you lunch from a vending machine, ordering it at a restaurant or having your own personal chef.

 Stock cabinets are pre-built units that come in standard sizes.
 They are an economical choice and can be delivered and installed reasonably quickly but the customer will be limited in their selection of sizes and styles.
 This is like the vending machine option – you have some choices, but not an abundance of them.

 Semi-custom cabinets are not built until an order is received.
 They come in a variety of configuration choices and the customer is given a variety of options that can be “customized” to the buyer’s preferences.
 This allows for more customer choice, albeit still within the confines of a pre-set catalogue.
 Some of these options include custom front, increased or decreased depth or width, matching interiors or extended stiles.
 This is like the restaurant option where the customer is given a “menu” of choices.

 Custom cabinets can be compared to having your own personal chef – if you can imagine it, you can probably have it.
 Custom cabinets are usually constructed by local cabinet shops which are equipped to produce all elements of the cabinet including the box, fame, doors and drawers.